withabubaker/LHL-SQL-Project/starting_with_questions.md

 Answer:

-- Android Twill Cap is the most popular product in USA
+- Top selling product in USA is Dog Frisbee and Google Collapsible Bowl
-- Google Device Stand is the most popular product in Hong Kong
+- Top selling product in Mountain View, USA is Waze Baby on Board Window Decal
-- Youtube Leatherette Notebook Combo is the most popular product in Canada
+- Top selling product in Hong Kong is Google device stand